-Karl P. Sauvant, Ph.D., is Resident Senior Fellow at the Columbia Center on Sustainable Investment (CCSI), a joint center of Columbia Law School and the Earth Institute at Columbia University; Adjunct Senior Research Scholar and Lecturer-in-Law at Columbia Law School; Fellow, Academy of International Business; and Honorary Fellow, European International Business Academy.
-He is also Guest Professor at Nankai University, China, and Theme Leader of the International Centre for Trade and Sustainable Development/World Economic Forum Task Force on Investment Policy.
+Karl P. Sauvant is a resident senior fellow at the Columbia Center on Sustainable Investment, an adjunct senior research scholar, and a lecturer in law at Columbia Law School.
+He is also a fellow at the Academy of International Business and an honorary fellow at European International Business Academy.
+He is a guest professor at Nankai University in China and theme leader of the International Centre for Trade and Sustainable Development/World Economic Forum Task Force on Investment Policy.

-Until February 2012, Dr. Sauvant was the Founding Executive Director of the Vale Columbia Center on Sustainable International Investment (VCC), the predecessor of CCSI.
-There, he sought to make the VCC a leading forum for discussions by scholars, policymakers, development advocates, students, and other stakeholders of issues related to foreign direct investment (FDI) in the global economy and the regulatory framework governing it, focusing in particular on the contribution of FDI to sustainable development.
-Toward that objective, he launched the Yearbook on International Investment Law and Policy, the Columbia FDI Perspectives, the Columbia FDI Profiles, the annual Columbia International Investment Conference, the Investment Law and Policy Speaker Series, and the Emerging Markets Global Players project.
-He teaches a seminar on FDI and public policy and has published widely in the international investment area.
-Until October 2011, he was also the co-director of the Millennium Cities Initiative at the Earth Institute, responsible for helping African cities attract investment.
+Sauvant was the founding executive director of the Vale Columbia Center on Sustainable International Investment where he sought to make the VCC a leading forum for discussions by scholars, policymakers, development advocates, students, and other stakeholders regarding issues related to foreign direct investment in the global economy and the regulatory framework governing it, focusing particularly on the contribution of FDI to sustainable development.
+He teaches a seminar on FDI and public policy, and has published widely in the international investment area.
+Sauvant was previously the co-director of the Millennium Cities Initiative at the Earth Institute, responsible for helping African cities attract investment.